DAlexis/wideusb/README.md

 Board based on STM32F4 to connect various perepherial over USB.
 May be useful with single-board computers (SoCs) like Raspberry Pi

-Nearest roadmap
+Nearest roadmap and tasks
 =====
 - Networking
-    - [ ] Retransmitting to another network devices
+    - [?]
+Retransmitting to another network devices
     - [ ] Internal transmission without network
     - [ ] Struct-based layers parameters
     - [ ] Send ack second time if already sended ?